cinar/indicator/README.md

 #### Chande Forecast Oscillator (CFO)

-The Chande Forecast Oscillator developed by Tushar Chande The Forecast Oscillator plots the percentage difference between the closing price and the n-period linear regression forecasted price.
+The [ChandeForecastOscillator](https://pkg.go.dev/github.com/cinar/indicator#ChandeForecastOscillator) developed by Tushar Chande The Forecast Oscillator plots the percentage difference between the closing price and the n-period linear regression forecasted price.
 The oscillator is above zero when the forecast price is greater than the closing price and less than zero if it is below.

 ```
 R = Linreg(Closing)